 Through the vision and efforts of dedicated Boston area leaders in the spheres of finance, education, and faith, Boston Trinity Academy opened its doors in September 2002.
 These founders shared a common goal to address one of the greatest needs for the young people of Boston — a rigorous college preparatory school founded on the principles of the Christian faith that is accessible to students from all neighborhoods, ethnicities and socioeconomic backgrounds.
 As a result of this vision, Boston Trinity Academy was designed to incorporate a program based on academic rigor enriched with co-curricular activities while educating a truly diverse student body.

 In 2002, Boston Trinity Academy launched with 54 students in grades 6-9 in a rented school building on Beacon Street in Brookline.
 Adding a grade each year the school soon grew to 125 students, and in June 2006, the first senior class of 16 graduated — all college bound.
 In September of that year, the school purchased its own facility and moved to an expansive five-acre campus in Boston‘s Hyde Park neighborhood.
-During the current 2011-2012 school year, 235 students attend Boston Trinity Academy.
+During the 2012-13 academic year the school educated 219 students.